Cost to Build a Garage

 - How Much to Build a Garage?

-- What's Involved in Building a Garage Extension?
+- What's Involved in Building a New Garage?

-- Building Regulations & Planning Permission for a Garage Extension
+- Building Regulations & Planning Permission for Building a Garage

 How Much to Build a Garage?

-On average, you can expect to pay between £4,500 and £13,500 (incl. labour and materials).
-The exact price you're quoted by a builder will mainly depend on the type and size of the garage.
+On average, you can expect to pay between £4,500 and £30,000 (including labour and materials) to build a new garage.
+The exact price will mainly depend on the size of the garage, construction type, roof design and specification.
+Premium finishes, insulated walls and higher-quality garage doors can all increase the overall cost.

-Since costs can vary significantly, the easiest way to get an accurate idea for your project is to post your job and get free quotes from local builders.
-Comparing multiple quotes ensures you find the right builder at the right price.
+Since costs vary significantly, the easiest way to price your project is to post your job and get free quotes from local builders.
+Comparing multiple quotes helps you find the right builder at the right price.

 | Job Description | Duration | Material Cost | Labour Cost |